tonyhoVN/tonyhoVN.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Graduated from KAIST with Cum Laude degree.
+Graduated from KAIST with BS degree (Cum Laude) in Mechanical Engineering.